İsmail Yüksek: International career

 Without any youth international experience, Yüksek made his international debut against Luxembourg on 22 September 2022, coming on as an 81st minute substitute and he scored his first goal six minutes later.
 He wasn't selected to the Turkey youth national teams and directly played for senior level.

 On 12 October 2023, he has become the first player to record 15+ duels and 10+ possessions won in a single Euro 2024 qualifier game, winning 16 duels and recovering 12 possessions against Croatia.

+On 2 June 2026, Yüksek was selected in the 26-man squad for the 2026 FIFA World Cup.

 Style of play

-Yüksek is a talented, tenacious, and physically strong, all-round box-to-box midfielder, who is capable of defending well, due to his vision, technique, aggressive tackling, athletic attributes, stamina, and his powerful and accurate shot from distance with his right foot.
-A versatile, powerful, and hard-working player, he is capable of playing center and defensive midfield position, and adapting himself to several different formations, but usually operated in the centre of the pitch.
+Yüksek is an all-round, box-to-box midfielder.
+He is known for his vision, technique, aggressive tackling, athletic attributes, stamina, and powerful, accurate long range shooting with his right foot.
+A versatile hard-working player, he is capable of playing center and defensive midfield roles, while adapting himself to several different formations, but usually operated in the centre of the pitch.